 Create the same circuit as before, using waveform generator 2 instead of waveform generator 1.

 To do this, swap out the waveform generator analog output 1 pin with the waveform generator analog output 2 pin.
+Keep the existing connection between the DMM and the device ground.
 If using a device with MTE cables, the new connection will be to the yellow wire with white stripes.

-Read the value on the DMM, it should be around 0.
-Enter this value into the Calibration Wizard and hit Next.
+Read the value on the DMM, it should be around 0 V. Enter this value into the Calibration Wizard and hit Next.

 Repeat this procedure until the Calibration Wizard indicates to move on to Oscilloscope Calibration (10 total measurements).

 The next step in the calibration process is to zero the oscilloscope.